Table of Contents

 Please keep this notice with your records.
 It may help you if we ask you for other information.
 If you have questions about the rules for filing and giving information, please call or visit any Internal Revenue Service office.

-The table, later, shows burden estimates based upon current statutory requirements as of November 2014, for taxpayers filing a 2014 Form 1040EZ tax return.
+The table below shows burden estimates based upon current statutory requirements as of December 2015 for taxpayers filing a 2015 1040EZ tax return.
 Time spent and out-of-pocket costs are presented separately.
-Time burden is broken out by taxpayer activity, with recordkeeping representing the largest component.
+Time burden is broken out by taxpayer activity, with record keeping representing the largest component.
 Out-of-pocket costs include any expenses incurred by taxpayers to prepare and submit their tax returns.
 Examples include tax return preparation and submission fees, postage and photocopying costs, and tax preparation software costs.
 While these estimates do not include burden associated with post-filing activities, IRS operational data indicate that electronically prepared and filed returns have fewer arithmetic errors, implying lower post-filing burden.

 Tax preparation fees and other out-of-pocket costs vary extensively depending on the tax situation of the taxpayer, the type of software or professional preparer used, and the geographic location.
 Reported time and cost burdens are national averages and do not necessarily reflect a “typical” case.
 Most taxpayers experience lower than average burden, with taxpayer burden varying considerably by taxpayer type.
 The average for Form 1040EZ filers is about 5 hours and $40.